main-banner

 Food

-Dal, Bhat, and Tarkari is Nepal’s famous food, and Nepalese eat them with their hands.
+Nepal’s famous food is Dal, Bhat, and Tarkari, and they eat Nepali foods with their hand people s.
 Food eaten on the same plate is considered impure, so don’t offer others to eat at the same plate.
-Hindus and Buddhists are not entertained beef because they worship the cow.
+Hindus and Buddhists do not entertain beef because they worship the cow.
 But you can get beef in restaurants and hotels.

 Tipping

 Tipping is not mandatory, but it is highly expected.
-In restaurants and hotels, they already add the 10% service charge on their service; it is unnecessary to tip.
+Restaurants and hotels already add a 10% service charge; it is unnecessary to tip.
 Tipping for the guides, porters, and drivers is highly recommended.
-They will not get enough salary for their work on the mountain so; you can give tips for them.
+They will not get enough salary for their work on the mountain, so you can give them tips.

 Safe Trekking (Nepal Trekking Information)

 Trekking is not easy because of the rugged mountain and high altitudes.
 Don’t go too high too fast; this is the first precaution for safe trekking.
-It would help if you gave yourself enough time to acclimatize to your body.
-You can get Acute Mountain Sickness (AMS) during trekking.
+It would help to give yourself enough time to acclimate to your body.
+You can get acute mountain sickness (AMS) while trekking.
 In the worst case, you may get HAPE and HACE.

 AMS Sign: Headache, often with loss of appetite, nausea, vomiting, tiredness, dizziness, and disturbed sleep.
 At this time, you need to acclimatize or take Diamox (250 mg every 12 hours)